Don’t Slip Up When It Comes To Compensation

 In most public places, someone is in charge of health and safety, so an accident could mean they’ve been negligent.
 Here are just a few examples of the locations where you could be due compensation as a result of an accident:

-If you are unsure whether or not you’re entitled to claim for an accident in a public place, the best way to find out is give Bartletts Solicitors a call on 0800 988 3674.
+If you are unsure whether or not you’re entitled to claim for an accident in a public place, the best way to find out is to give Bartletts Solicitors a call.
 We have a dedicated team dealing with claims for accidents in public places to give you all the help and advice you need.